system76/docs/_articles/chrome-flash.md

 ![Chrome locked to Launcher](/images/chromeFlash/step8.png)

-## Run Chrome
+## 3. Run Chrome

 You can now open Chrome and browse the web.
 Chrome is automatically set up for Flash content and playback of streaming sites.
+Chrome will automatically be updated through the Ubuntu Software Center.